raphaelbastide/1962/INSTRUCTIONS.md

 ### Evolutions of this INSTRUCTIONS file

-This INSTRUCTIONS file can and must envolve.
+This INSTRUCTIONS file can and must evolve.
 I should be modified in order to accompany the PIECE file.
 For example if a new kind of object needs the creation of a new kind of key (property), it needs to be archived below:

 #### Mode